cbib/MIX/README.md

  * temp_assemblies/*.fasta: Concatenated fasta files of the input assemblies
  * temp_assemblies/*.coords *.delta: MUMmer results for self-alignement of FASTA files
  * temp_assemblies/*.mix.log.txt: Log of Mix execution
- * result_assemblies/*.fasta: Resulting merged after executing Mix
+ * result_assemblies/*_mix.fasta: Resulting merged after execution of Mix
  * result_statistics/all_myco/*_QUAST: QUAST report for each species, where the 19 resulting assemblies (for single-assemblies, GAA, GAM-NGS and mix) are compared